sukhdeepg/notes/System/README.md

 ```

 Marry at-least-once delivery with Redis-backed idempotency keys and distributed locks to achieve "effectively exactly-once" message processing.

+⚙️ Exactly once message delivery
+Idempotent consumers
+- Relational DB (PostgreSQL/MySQL PROCESSED_MESSAGES)
+    - Durable ACID store with a UNIQUE constraint on `MessageID`; simply `INSERT` and, on duplicate-key violation, drop the message.
+Guarantees consistency but has higher latency and storage overhead.
+- Redis
+    - In-memory key–value store using atomic `SET <key> <value> NX EX <ttl>` (or Lua scripts) to "insert if not exists," plus optional persistence (AOF/RDB) and clustering for scale; extremely low latency but requires TTL management to bound memory and may evict old entries.

+Message deduplication
+- Use a FIFO queue with built-in deduplication (e.g. AWS SQS FIFO + MessageDeduplicationId or content-based dedupe).
+Retries with the same ID are dropped within the dedupe window.

+Atomic coordination
+- Employ a transactional messaging system (e.g. Apache Kafka's transactional producer API: `initTransactions()`, `beginTransaction()`, `commitTransaction()`) so writes and offset commits occur as one atomic operation.

 ---

 ## Database